mpuheim/Various/University - Individual Projects/PhD - IoT-Mossaic/README.md

 Presentation of camera feed made for the laboratory of Center for Intelligent Technologies, KKUI, FEI, TUKE

-## Requirements:
+## Requirements

 12 pieces of VIVOTEK Network Cameras (Series 7000/8000/9000) - installed and running on the local network

-## Usage:
+## Usage

-1. Edit the mossaic.html file to set IP adresses of your cameras
+1. Edit the mossaic.html file to set IP adresses of your cameras.
-2. Open the page in your browser to observe the video streams
+2. Open the page in your browser to observe the video streams.
+3. Click on thumbnails on sides to center that image.

 ## Example